 Become a Content Marketing Machine with Katie Humphreys, Erin Youngren, Rachel LaCour, Elizabeth Villa Ippolito

 How are you using your blog, email and social media to build genuine relationships with your audience?
 How are you transitioning the relationships with that audience into paying clients?
+Are you using CRM Systems to manage your clients?
 In this demonstration, The Photo Life content creators will show you how to use generous content to do just that.
 They’ll walk you through the process of creating a Content Marketing plan for your unique business.
 You will leave a Content Marketing machine!

 What is content marketing?

 1) Be authentic

 3) From that, we’ll feel the love and see the profit

 You Don’t Fit in a Box:

 – Don’t limit yourself to what works for others.

 – There’s no magic bullet; there’s experimentation & customization!

 – Differentiate yourself by providing for your unique clients

 “Creating and freely sharing informative content as a means of converting potential clients into clients and current clients into repeat clients.” – Katie Humphreys